home-assistant/developers.home-assistant/docs/api/rest.md

 - `no_attributes` to skip returning attributes from the database (much faster).
 - `significant_changes_only` to only return significant state changes.

-Note: They must be placed in this order.

 Example without `minimal_response`

 ```json